SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 > cf create-service SqlServer sharedVM mySqlServerService
 ```

-An alternative to the broker is to use a user-orovided service to explicitly provide connection information to the application, as shown in the following example:
+An alternative to the broker is to use a user-provided service to explicitly provide connection information to the application, as shown in the following example:

 ```bash
 > cf cups mySqlServerService -p '{"pw": "|password|","uid": "|user id|","uri": "jdbc:sqlserver://|host|:|port|;databaseName=|database name|"}'